 The HSBC World Elite MasterCard’s current offer varies based on your province of residence.

-If you’re based outside of Quebec, you’ll earn 40,000 HSBC Rewards points, distributed as follows:
+If you’re based outside of Quebec, you’ll earn up to 70,000 HSBC Rewards points, distributed as follows:

 The annual fee of $149 is also rebated for the first year.

-Meanwhile, Quebec residents can sign up for 70,000 HSBC Rewards points, distributed as follows:
+Meanwhile, Quebec residents can sign up for up to 100,000 HSBC Rewards points, distributed as follows:

 However, there is no first-year annual fee rebate on the Quebec offer.

-In both cases, you’ll also get a $100 Travel Enhancement Credit that you can use towards travel purchases.
+In both cases, you also get a $100 Travel Enhancement Credit that you can use towards travel purchases.

 Given the fact that every 200 HSBC Rewards points can be redeemed towards $1 in travel purchases (more on that later), this means that you’re effectively getting a 3% return on travel purchases and 1.5% return on all other purchases.